4 Real Truths About Using Fake Nails on Acoustic Guitar

-We recently addressed how to work with the thumb and fingers on your way to becoming a fully fledged fingerstylist.
+We recently addressed how to work with the thumb and fingers on your way to becoming a fully fledged acoustic guitar fingerstylist.
 But this month we’re going to address a hot topic in the year of the coronavirus: fingernails.

 Fingernail maintenance is absolutely essential once all your digits are incorporated in the plucking-hand attack.
 Since natural nails break easily and always seem to be there least when needed most – say, for a big gig – many fingerstylists find help in the form of fake nails.

 This month we’ll explore these useful implements and how to maintain them, as well as look at some alternatives.

 Playing steel strings aggressively night after night requires acrylic nails.
 They’re the most durable kind available and as hard as Plexiglas.
 Gel nails aren’t as tough, so if you’re going through the trouble to get fake nails, get acrylics.

 Wielding acrylic nails is like having five picks attached to your fingertips, allowing you to play fingerstyle licks with an insanely powerful attack that is otherwise out of reach.
 The downside is that acrylics are a major commitment.
 They should be applied by an experienced pro and need refurbishing every few weeks, or at the very longest every few months, which costs time and money.

 Acrylic also has a bright sound, so you’ll need to keep your nails filed or you’ll notice significant tonal difference over time.

 In last month’s Frets feature, Peppino D’Agostino said the closure of nail salons during the COVID-19 pandemic forced him to order a do-it-yourself acrylic nail kit, only to make a mess of his fingertips.